magda-io/magda/packages/acs-cmd/README.md

 ## MAGDA acs-cmd Utility

 A set of tools for managing Magda user accounts.
+You might also want to have a look at [org-tree](https://www.npmjs.com/package/@magda/org-tree) utility.

 ### Install